About the Historic Porsche Collection

 The car has now been restored to its original Rothmans livery, sprint bodywork and its fitted with a 2.85-litre engine with Motronic engine management.

 As Porsche was not contesting the 1988 championship either, Le Mans would be its only serious outing of the year.
-007 was driven by Vern Schuppan, Bob Wollek and Sarel van de Merwe, and qualified on the front row, next to 962/010 and despite the onslaught of five works Jaguars, it would lead the race for many hours before eventually succumbing to engine failure.
-It was then converted to sprint spec for the all-important domestic ADAC championship, helping to achieve the title for Porsche with Hans Stuck winning the Nurburgring Supersprint in the car that September.
+007 was rebuilt and upgraded to the latest MP 1.7 specification, with more power and better fuel economy and was driven by 1983 LM winning driver Vern Schuppan, Bob Wollek and Sarel van de Merwe.
+007 qualified on the front row, next to 962 010 and despite the onslaught of five works Jaguars, it would lead the race for six hours before eventually succumbing to engine failure at around 4 o’clock on Sunday morning.

 An interesting car, even by works Group C Porsche standards.
 Not only was it the last 962 to be built to race in Rothmans colours, it was also one of relatively few 962s to race with PDK, double clutch transmission.